bdelacretaz/sling-adaptto-2016/README.md

 Starting a new instance should cause it to be registered automatically in the HAproxy container, so the corresponding host (as defined by the SLING_DOMAIN variable in the `docker-compose.yml`) should become available, provided you have added the corresponding `/etc/hosts` entry.

+## TODO - known issues
+I'm getting HTTP connection resets from HAproxy as I write this.
+Running the `util/check-sling.sh` shows about 10% failures.
+When testing from a browser this translates into missing CSS or image resources, for example, from time to time.

+## Tips & tricks (aka notes to self)
+This rebuilds and runs a single container (here `haproxy`) in interactive mode, for debugging:

+    docker run -it --link docker_etcd_1:etcd $(docker-compose build haproxy | grep "Successfully" | cut -d' ' -f3) bash